Leadership people trust when it matters most

 • A man and a woman smiling, with the woman holding a certificate of achievement.

-"The Via Ferrata is nearest thing to spacewalking that I've done here on Earth. "
+"The Via Ferrata outdoor climbing course was the nearest thing to spacewalking that I've done here on Earth."

 - Colonel Ron Garan NASA Astronaut